abilandz/PH8124/Lecture_9/Lecture_9.md

 ```bash
 timeout 5s sleep 10s
 ```
 This will terminate **sleep** command already after 5s, with non-zero exit status 124 (check the 'man' pages of **timeout**).
-The exit status is non-zero, because command has failed to complete its execution within the specified time interval.
-By default, **timeout** terminates the command execution with ```TERM``` signal, but we can send any other supported signal (check out the list with **kill -l**) by using **-s** flag, for instance:
+The exit status is non-zero because the command has failed to complete its execution within the specified time interval.
+By default, **timeout** terminates the command execution with ```TERM``` signal, but we can send any other supported signal (check out the list with **kill -l**) by using the **-s** flag, for instance:
 ```bash
 timeout -s KILL 5s sleep 10s
 ```
-In the case command fails by itself within the specified time interval, then the exit status of **timeout** is the exit status of command.
+If the command fails by itself within the specified time interval, then the exit status of **timeout** is the exit status of the command.

 Finally, in the case of successful command completion within the specified time interval, e.g.
 ```bash